martinholub/jekyll_site/_posts/2018-07-15-MakeZurich.markdown

 ## The Challenge

 The MakeZurich Makerdays revolved around 7 challenges that were crafted with the participation of the city administration (you can see all of them [here](https://speakerdeck.com/gonzalocasas/make-zurich-vol-ii-kick-off)).
-These are the challenges that the city currently faces and that it is seeking solutions for.
+These are real-world challenges that the city is facing and that it is seeking solutions for.
 Our team, made up of an internet entrepreneur, project manager, data scientist and me, chose to work on a challenge termed "Conquering The Last Mile".
 We were working closely with a Swiss company providing logistic services, mainly last-mile bicycle package delivery, in many cities in Switzerland.

 <div class="img_row" style = "width: 70%;">